Updated July 15, 2022.

 When it comes to spending, authorizations are Congress’ traditional way of allowing future actual spending, or appropriations.
 So rather than a spending bill, we can think of the NDAA like a permission-to-spend bill.
 But because defense appropriations closely follow the NDAA’s authorization amounts, the NDAA itself is the key forum to debate defense spending levels and priorities.

 The bill is also a big opportunity for all members of Congress, not just those in traditional defense-related committees, to have an impact on our foreign policy by introducing amendments.
 Sometimes, these provisions, like Rep. Barbara Lee’s yearly amendment to repeal the 2002 Authorization for Use of Military Force (AUMF), can advance a more realistic and restrained foreign policy.
-Others, like last year’s amendment by Reps.
-Liz Cheney and Jason Crow, sought to make it harder for our troops to come home from Afghanistan.
+Others, such as Rep. Kinzinger’s amendment to spend $100 million training Ukrainian pilots, sought to more deeply involve the U.S. in foreign conflicts not tied to its vital national interests.”

 That’s why what gets put in and taken out of the NDAA each year is important to keep an eye on.